bitshares/bitshares-core/README.md

 ### Installing Node and Command-Line Wallet Software

 We recommend building on Ubuntu 24.04 LTS (64-bit).
-Note: for older releases (Mainnet releases up to `7.0.2`, Testnet releases up to `test-7.0.4`), we recommened Ubuntu 20.04 LTS.
+Note: for older releases (Mainnet releases up to `7.0.2`, Testnet releases up to `test-7.0.4`), we recommend Ubuntu 20.04 LTS.

 **Install Operating System Dependencies:**